dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

 where `selector` is a string containing a CSS selector string (for example `'#chart'`).

-(If you’re not familiar with CSS selectors take a look at the [CSS section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/css/) in the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization book.)
+(If you’re not familiar with CSS selectors take a look at the [CSS section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/css/) in the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book.)

 `d3.select` returns an object which has a number of methods (such as `.attr` and `.style`) that modify the selected HTML/SVG element.
 (A method is a function that’s been assigned to a property of an object.)